 - You stop socializing or isolate yourself.

-- You are obsessed with tracking devices of any kind.
+- You’re obsessed with tracking devices.

-“Men can expect a healthy rate of weight loss to be 0.75 to 1.25 pounds per week, and women from 0.5 to 1 pound per week.
-You should also see a fat-loss trend around the hips, waist, and thighs,” says Walrath.
+And, of course, there’s the classic marker: You’re not seeing results.
+The CDC recommends losing weight at a rate of 1 to 2 pounds per week.
+“You should also see a fat-loss trend around the hips, waist, and thighs,” says Walrath.